aces/Loris/modules/README.md

     ModuleName/

+        README.md     - This file should contain technical specifications for any module in LORIS.
+                        See any module (ie. modules/candidate_list/README.md) for a template.

         css/          - Any necessary new CSS classes/files should go here

         help/         - Contains a markdown file of help content for each page in this module.